jkiesewalter/sdf-yang-converter/README.md

 # SDF-YANG-Converter

+* run with './converter path/to/input/file path/to/output/file path/to/yang/repo', e.g. './converter yang/standard/ietf/RFC/ietf-l2vpn-svc.yang test.sdf.json ./yang' for conversion from yang to sdf (currently, only sdf.json is supported as file format for sdf)
+* a copy of the YANG GitHub repository is needed to load the context of a YANG file
 * libyang is used to parse yang files
 * nlohmann/json is used to parse json files
-* The YANG GitHub repository is needed to load the context of a YANG file
 * compile with 'g++ converter.cpp sdf.cpp -o converter -lyang' (Makefile is useless as of now)
-* run with './converter path/to/input/file path/to/output/file', e.g. './converter yang/standard/ietf/RFC/ietf-l2vpn-svc.yang test.sdf.json' for conversion from yang to sdf (currently, only sdf.json is supported as file format for sdf)

 ## Direction YANG->SDF